South Fork

 The luxury market is the top 10% of all home sales by price during the quarter.
 As various factors redefine the high-end market in any given period, price figures may exhibit more volatility than the market overall.
 However, because the luxury market is a fixed percentage of the overall market, its changes in the number of sales will always match the overall market.

-In First Quarter 2025, South Fork luxury average price ticked slightly higher by 2%, up to $12.9M.
-Median price decreased by 10% to $9.1M due to a larger share of sales below $2M.
+In Second Quarter 2025, South Fork luxury average price fell by 4%, down to $13.821M.
+Median price increased by 7% to $11.250M due to a larger share of sales above $15M.